1. 1

 When a cop pulled him over to the side of the road

-Just like the time before, and the time before that
+Just like the time before and the time before that

-In Paterson that's just the way things go
+In Paterson, that's just the way things go

-If you're black, you might as well
+If you're black, you might as well not show up on the street

-'Less you wanna draw the heat
+Unless you want to draw the heat

-And he had a rap for the cops
+Alfred Bello had a partner and he had a rap for the cops

-Him and Arthur Dexter Bradley
+Him and Arthur Dexter Bradley were just out prowlin' around

-They jumped into a white car
+They jumped into a white car with out-of-state plates

-And miss Patty Valentine just nodded her head
+And Miss Patty Valentine just nodded her head

-Cop said: Wait a minute, boys
+Cop said: Wait a minute, boys, this one's not dead

 So they took him to the infirmary